-BUILDING THE FUTURE
+SHAPING THE FUTURE

-We understand that when our shareholders and our customers partner with us, they trust us to help build a future for their families.
-Trust is the cornerstone of every relationship.
+We understand that when our shareholders and our customers partner with us, they trust us to help build a secure future for their families.
+That's why our commitment to you is the same: We will act responsibly with the trust that you have placed in us.

-That's why at Citizens Trust Bank, relationships, trust and financial well-being for all has been our guiding principle for over 90 years.
-Our commitment to you is this: We will act responsibly with the trust that you have placed in us.
-We take seriously your desire to provide a secure future for your children and generations to come.
+We take seriously the desire to provide a secure future for generations to come.
 We promise to keep innovating financial solutions for today with tomorrow in mind, because building futures is our business.
 Though our Company will continue to evolve in an ever-changing world to meet our customers' needs, our values will remain the same.